Vertrical/tino/README.md

 7. `req` - in form of `{ method, url }`
 7. Any other parameters coming from middlewares

-Basically you can test this with following have-it-all definition:
+Basically you can test this with following have-it-all definition: (read more about middlewares below)
 ```js
 // $ http POST :8000/post/123?q=1 foo=bar
 const composed = withMiddlewares(